 I want to file a complaint against an attorney that represented our case in court.
 What do I need to do?

-You may wish to visit the web site for the Tennessee Board of Professional Responsibility to learn more about your request and/or to download their Memorandum of Complaint in Adobe format.
+You may wish to visit the website for the Tennessee Board of Professional Responsibility to learn more about your request and/or to download their Memorandum of Complaint.

 I want to file a complaint against the judge that heard our case.
 What do I need to do?